Background Information

 Vehicle Maintenance Technical Advisory Committee

 To ensure that the detailed arrangements of the registration scheme can meet the needs of the trade, the Vehicle Maintenance Technical Advisory Committee (VMTAC) was established in May 2006 with members from trade associations, professional institutions, training institutes, transport operators employing large number of vehicle mechanics, vehicle suppliers' associations, vehicle owners' association, relevant government departments, and an independent person nominated by the Home and Youth Affairs Bureau.
 Members of the VMTAC are appointed by the Secretary for Transport and Logistics.
 The VMTAC is chaired by the Director of Electrical and Mechanical Services.
-For the terms of reference and the current membership list of the VMTAC, please click here [PDF format (29KB)].
+For the terms of reference and the current membership list of the VMTAC, please click here (July 2024) [PDF format (37KB)] Update.

 The Voluntary Registration Scheme for Vehicle Mechanics was launched in 2007, whereas the Voluntary Registration Scheme for Vehicle Maintenance Workshops was launched in 2015 in succession of the Vehicle Maintenance Workshops Charter.
 To facilitate effective discussion and finalization of various details of the registration scheme, Sub-Committees have been formed with members from the VMTAC and the trade.
 Each Sub-Committee is chaired by a Convenor who is elected among the members of the respective Sub-Committee and is from the trade.
 The Sub-Committees report progress and make recommendations to the VMTAC for endorsement of various implementation details of the registration schemes.